edgarcovantesosuna/Bellabeat_Analysis/README.md

 The current repository contains several files and one folder used in the present analysis.
 Among the files included, there is a PDF containing the information related to the case study, the history and background.

 Two solutions presented in a Python and R Jupiter Notebooks (feel free to run them using Kaggle).
-Finally, a folder called `reports` where all the final reports are stored.

 ## Scenario

 The scenario is based on a company called Bellabeat, a high-tech manufacturer of health-focused products for women.
 The **hypothesis** is that the cofounder and Chief Creative Officer believes that analyzing smart